-The Tasks and Parts window is where you can see all of the things that need to be done and the items that need to be delivered on your job.
+The Tasks and Parts window is where you can see all of the things that need to be done and the items that need to be delivered to your job.
 Keep in mind that every part sold to your customer will have a related task that goes with it.
-That is because parts are inanimate objects, and can’t install themselves!
+That is because parts are inanimate objects and can’t install themselves!

 - Use the < and > arrows to navigate between iPoint screens

 - The iP logo will take you back to the iPoint dashboard

 - The Go To List link takes you to the project list